platformsh/platformsh-docs/sites/friday/src/manage-resources/_index.md

 {{< /note >}}

-## Vertical and horizontal scaling
+## Vertical scaling

-Perform vertical scaling by defining how much CPU, RAM, and disk storage you want on each individual container.
+You can define how much CPU, RAM, and disk storage you want to allocate to each individual container.
-For apps and workers, you can also perform horizontal scaling by defining how many instances you want to deploy.

-{{< note >}}

-When you perform horizontal scaling without any other change, no downtime is involved.
-However, vertical scaling always entails a short downtime, as any deployment does.

-{{< /note >}}

-To configure those resources, follow these steps:
+To do so, follow these steps:

 {{< codetabs >}}